ezzing/3DLayout-documentation/3-Communication.md

         areas: an array of areas in the building
     }

-each area in the areas array contains:
+Each area in the areas array contains:

     {
         id: the area id,